PECOS-packages/PECOS/design/runtime-production-milestone.md

 budget includes injected X operations and outcomes.
 Unsupported gate arities are rejected rather than assigned an unproven bound.

-Opted-in v1 inputs are wire-checked against the admitted singleton subset before entering the general parser, which can panic on non-finite unsupported angles.
+Opted-in v1 inputs have byte and declared-count budgets checked before parsing (the parser reserves from the declared count).
+Shared angle parsing rejects non-finite values with an input error.
+Gates, targets and idle arithmetic are checked once at QuantumSystem admission and must canonically round-trip, so preceding inputs cannot grow bookkeeping outside this profile.
-They share the built-in simulator capacity check with v2, preventing automatic growth from recreating persistent state.
-They are size/arity/target/budget checked and must canonically round-trip, so preceding inputs cannot grow bookkeeping outside this profile.
+Both v1 and v2 share the simulator-capacity check, preventing automatic growth from recreating persistent state.
+A private validated start avoids repeated admission within the model.
-Only one frame is retained; consumed queues are dropped, with no event history.
+Only one frame is retained; consumed segments are dropped, with no event history.
 Persistent leakage/preparation sets are bounded by configured qubits.
 Expansion invariant violations and unexpected continuation growth abort; nothing is silently truncated.
 Existing ByteMessage/model allocations remain infallible Rust allocator